hmaharaja/steel-defect-detection/README.md

-# AI_stuff
+# Steel_defect_detection

-All the projects related to AI and ML that I'm working on or have worked on:
-- The master branch contains the files for a Kaggle competition (steel defect detection), including the SVM we used as a baseline model and the AlexNet/U-Net models with the data processing
+Contains the files for a Kaggle competition (steel defect detection), including the SVM we used as a baseline model and the AlexNet/U-Net models with the data processing.
+Overall Accuracy: 91.2% after 30 epochs (AlexNet CNN), 83.7% after 85 epochs once fed into the final U-Net.